What is a Proffer Agreement in a Criminal Case? Proffer Definition

 Statement & Benefits of Proffer Agreements In Federal Criminal Cases

 The benefits of proffer agreements in federal criminal cases may include reduced sentencing, dismissal of some charges, or an invitation to assist law enforcement with criminal investigations.
-You should not look at a proffer agreement as a promise of absolute immunity from the government.
+You should not look at the agreement as a promise of absolute immunity from the government.
 The feds can structure the agreement how they see fit.

 This can be tricky because when trying to develop defense strategies and negotiate a proffer agreement but no deal can be made, the government may have reason to come after you more because it thinks you may have been more involved.
 The government can also use your proffer statements to create leads for other potential defendants in the case.
 See Kastigar v.
 United States (1972).